wgmyers/mal/impls/ruby-wgm/NOTES.md

 Oh look, the map is wrapped in two apply calls, and in our apply implementation, we have another 'pop'.
 Doh.
 Lost that.
 Doesn't help.

+Tweaking our error checking on 'map' we find that (+ 1 2) results in 'map' just being given '+', the symbol, and not a list or vector.
+Guide is very clear that it should just get a list or vector.

+So how to reproduce this in a minimal way?

+First off, we get some sleep and come back to this tomorrow.

 ## Step 9 (2021-05-09)

 Try/catch.